 * Easy to maintain for the owner, spouse, caregivers and heirs.

 * Mathematically certain to outperform most investors.
-This was Morningstar's 15-Year Category Performance for each fund (Investor shares) updated on January 01, 2015:
+This was Morningstar's 15-Year Category performance for each stock fund (return) and bond fund (risk) updated on January 01, 2021:

 Mark Balasa, CPA, CFP: "That three-pronged approach is going to beat the vast majority of the individual stock and bond portfolio that most people have at brokerage firms.
 There is a certain elegance in the simplicity of it."